armadillica/flamenco/README.md

 * `manager` containing the manager files (manage clusters)
 * `dashboard` containing the dashboard (web interface to talk to the server)

-This structure explains also the naming conventions adopted to distinguish the different parts of flamenco.
+This structure explains also the naming conventions adopted to distinguish the different parts of Flamenco.
 Each folder contains an individual Flask application.
 Server, Manager and Worker exchange JSON formatted messages between each other via a Rest API.
 Dashboard connects to the Server only and accepts connections from clients (Browsers).